 Starting point.
-An experienced designer of Philips research optimized the JPEG decoder for a given multi-processor architecture [dK02].
-We started with the same computational network as this designer used.
+An experienced designer of Philips research optimized the JPEG decoder for a given multiprocessor architecture [4].
+We started with the same computational network as this designer used as a starting point.
 Using the same starting point gives us a fair comparison between the end results.
-The computational network of this JPEG decoder is shown in Figure 7 and is referred to as design 0.
+The computational network of this JPEG decoder is shown in Figure 6 and is referred to as design 0.
 The frontend and backend nodes model the environment of the network we want to optimize.
 These nodes are not taken into account in the analysis.
 The details of JPEG are not relevant for the remainder.
 Concurrency measures for this design are calculated using the statistical option of CAST and a set of five different images.
-Figure 8 shows the results for design 0 of the JPEG decoder, as well as for some other designs discussed further-on.
+Figure 7 shows the results for design 0 of the JPEG decoder, as well as for some other designs discussed further-on.
+It also shows the development of the global concurrency measure.
+For the starting point, this measure is, by definition, 0.